artomweb/submarineProject/README.md

 It draws water into a syringe to become more dense and sink, then expels it to rise to the surface.

 I designed and animated the parts in Blender which were then 3D printed.
 The hull is an acrylic tube which is capped at either end.
+The syringe has a 27.8mm diameter.
 ![alt text](outputC.gif)